ericwang1998/CSX_RProject_Summer_2018/README.md

   2. Intermediate R on Data camp
   + HTML File (In progress)
   + [R Markdown File](https://github.com/ericwang1998/CSX_RProject_Summer_2018/blob/master/week_1/HW/hw2_intermedR.Rmd)
+    + Only notes, no story and exerises at the moment.
   3. Exploring DataFrames on Data camp
   + HTML File (In progress)
   + [R Markdown File](https://github.com/ericwang1998/CSX_RProject_Summer_2018/blob/master/week_1/HW/hw3_dataframes.Rmd)
+    + Only notes, no story and exerises at the moment.
   4. Introduction to Tidyverse on Data camp
   + HTML File (In progress)
   + [R Markdown File](https://github.com/ericwang1998/CSX_RProject_Summer_2018/blob/master/week_1/HW/hw4_tidyverse.Rmd)
+    + Only notes, no story and exerises at the moment.
+  5. Read the slides for the next lesson.

 #Week 2
 * In class